-Your TCA CONA Representative is Charlie Farnes.
-Click for contact by e-mail The next meeting is due to be held on Thursday 21st January 2016, report to follow.
+Your TCA CONA Representative is Bob Dean.
+Click for contact by e-mail

 The Hon.
 Sec. of the TCA followed up an announcement about the formation of CONA that appeared in the March 2013 edition of Navy News by speaking to Captain Paul Quinn, who many of us know as the secretary of the RNA.

 He advised that the idea for CONA came about around a year ago with the realisation that all ex-service organisations faced similar challenges, although to differing degrees, of recruitment and retention, rising costs of administration, disparity of benefits that could be offered to members, difficulties of keeping in touch with the modern RN and, for some, inability to gather enough members together to hold a reunion on their own.